muemapius128-coder/Privel-trade/backend/src/modules/README.md

-# Modules
+# Business Modules

-> The `modules` directory contains the core business domains of the Privel Trade platform.
+The Modules layer contains the core business capabilities of the Privel Trade platform.

-Each module is responsible for a specific business capability and operates independently while communicating with other modules through well-defined interfaces and shared services.
+Each module represents a specific business domain and is responsible for implementing its own logic while collaborating with other modules through well-defined interfaces, events, and shared services.

-This modular architecture enables scalability, maintainability, and rapid feature development.
+This modular architecture enables scalability, maintainability, testability, and continuous evolution of the platform.

 ---

 # Purpose

-The Modules layer contains all domain-specific business logic, ensuring each responsibility is isolated into its own component.
+The Modules layer implements the business intelligence and operational workflows that power Privel Trade.

+Unlike the Core layer, which provides reusable infrastructure, the Modules layer contains domain-specific logic responsible for trading, market intelligence, artificial intelligence, research, analytics, portfolio management, broker communication, and user management.

 Every module can evolve independently without affecting the rest of the platform.